robloxluau/Roblox_Docs_Reimagined/README.md

 Then, run `pnpm dev` to start the development server and visit localhost:3000.

+If you haven't installed `pnpm` yet, you can run `npm i -g pnpm` to install it.

 ## License

 This project is licensed under the MIT License.